nhaancs/go-algorithms/0-algorithmic-thinking/0.2-data-structures/README.md

 ![Array of 64-bit integers](assets/array-of-64-bit-integers.svg)

+Advantages:
+- Cache-friendly.
+All items are stored next to each other in memory.
+- Lookups are O(1) time.
+We can jump right to the memory address of the item we're looking for.

+Tradeoffs:
+- We have to know the size of the array ahead of time.
+- We need enough uninterrupted free memory to store all items next to each other.

 ## Strings

 A string is an array of characters.
 Each character is usually 1 byte (8 bits) long.